-Name of Applicant
+Name of Applicant -

-Address -
+Address

 Parents/Caregivers name(s)

 Contact phone number

 Year level Class teacher's name

-I Policy on the use of the internet and agree to abide by the rules.
-Ins made by King's School and by the teacher that is in charge at the
+olicy on the use of the internet and agree to abide by the rules.
+I made by King's School and by the teacher that is in charge at the

 Pupil signature Date

 Parent/Guardian/Caregiver

-relating to the use of the inte School is intended only for possible precautions to make giver of the pupil identified above I have read the policy statement net in the School and I understand that use of the internet within the ducational purposes.
-I understand that King's School has taken all the internet as safe as possible for all users.
-I also agree to support y take to ensure that the code of conduct as described in the policy
+relating to the use of the interr School is intended only for ec possible precautions to make t er of the pupil identified above I have read the policy statement t in the School and I understand that use of the internet within the cational purposes.
+I understand that King's School has taken all e internet as safe as possible for all users.
+I also agree to support take to ensure that the code of conduct as described in the policy

 Name

 Signature Date